C-DICE Short Term Placements – Open Call for Proposals (Networking Grant)

 - Networking benefits for Postdoctoral and Early Career Researchers (PD&ECRs)

 This call for proposals is made possible by a grant from the Research England Development (RED) fund allied to in-kind commitments from the collaborating HEI partners.
-The maximum placement duration is 1 month at 1.0FTE or equivalent (i.e. 22 working days) and minimum placement duration is 10 working days.
-Funding is available to cover travel, subsistence and/or consumables costs related to a PD&ECR placement up to a maximum of £1,500.
+The maximum placement duration is 4 weeks at 1.0FTE or equivalent (i.e. 20 working days) and minimum placement duration is 5 working days.
+Funding is available to cover travel, subsistence and/or consumables costs related to a post-doctoral networking visits up to a maximum of £1,000 (or £2,000 for international travel).
 The RED fund will contribute 100% of these costs.
-Salaries will be paid by the home institution as part of its commitment to fund personal and professional development of PD&ECRs (e.g. under UKRI or similar grants) or its pledged in-kind contribution.
+Salaries will be paid by the postdoc’s home institution as part of its commitment to fund personal and professional development of post-doctoral researchers (e.g. under UKRI or similar grants) or its pledged in-kind contribution.
 [In cases where this would require a no-cost extension to an EPSRC grant, EPSRC has agreed to grant this automatically on request.]
-C-DICE aims to fund 80 of these placements over its 4-year duration ending 31st December 2024.
 The selection process is managed by the C-DICE Development Strand, led by Professor Chris Rogers and managed by Amy Beierholm at the University of Birmingham.

-C-DICE target audiences are PD&ECRs as defined by “a person professionally conducting research after the completion of their doctoral studies and/or while undertaking research as a member of staff at a collaborating institution”.
+C-DICE target audiences are post-doctoral researchers as defined by “a person professionally conducting research after the completion of their doctoral studies and/or while undertaking research as a member of staff at a collaborating institution”.
 The proposed activities must be relevant to the overarching goal and in alignment with C-DICE themes.
-The PD&ECR must be currently employed by an HEI (home institution) or C-DICE affiliated partner.
-The placement must take place in a C-DICE network HEI (host institution).
+The post-doctoral researcher must be currently employed by an HEI (home institution) or C-DICE affiliated partner.
+The placement must take place in with a C-DICE partner (host institution), this may be a HEI, industrial all research institute partner.
+Other host institutions may be considered under exceptional circumstances, please contact Amy Beierholm at firstname.lastname@example.org to discuss options available to you.

 Case Study 1 – flexible work

-Over a 5-month period, a Postdoctoral or Early Career Researcher spends between 10 and 22 days (e.g. 1 day per week) to work at a C-DICE HEI on a “Business Model for Net Zero” dimension to extend the scope of a current infrastructure, cities and/or energy research project.
+Over a 5-month period, a Postdoctoral or Early Career Researcher spends up to 20 days (e.g. 1 day per week) to work at a C-DICE HEI or industrial partner on a “Business Model for Net Zero” dimension to extend the scope of a current infrastructure, cities and/or energy research project.

 Case Study 2 – ERA and UKCRIC cross-collaboration